Simulation framework

 Convert conserved to primitive variables

-This function takes the input and output arrays as parameters instead of assuming that it should use the main U and V arrays.
-In some cases, conversions need to be performed on other fluid states.
+This function takes the input and output arrays as parameters instead of assuming that it should use the main U and V arrays, since in some cases, conversions need to be performed on other fluid variables.
+Note that gravitational potentials are stored only in the primitive variable vector, so that V must contain the correct potential even if U is technically the input.

 Parameters: